flipcoder/textbeat/README.md

     - future: will be moved from track commands to chord parser
 - ch: assign track to a midi channel
     - midi channels exceeding max value will be spanned across outputs
-- pc: program assign
+- p: program assign
     - Set program to a given number
     - Global var (%) p is usually prefered for string matching
-- cc: control change (midi CC param)
+- c: control change (midi CC param)
     - setting CC5 to 25 would be c5:25
 - bs: bank select (not impl)
 - ~: vibrato and pitch wheel